"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Ethan C Hill, Terry J Housh, Clayton L Camic, Cory M Smith, Joshua L Keller, Richard J Schmidt and Glen O Johnson.
+Ethan C Hill, Terry J Housh, Clayton L Camic, Cory M Smith, Joshua L Keller, Richard J Schmidt, Glen O Johnson.
 Electromechanical efficiency tracks eccentric torque production.
-International Journal of Physical Education, Sports and Health.
-2017; 4(1): 135-140.
+Int J Phys Educ Sports Health 2017;4(1):135-140.